2023 Solar Incentives Guide for Lockport, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost — for panels, labor, equipment and accessories — although it may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost — for panels, labor, accessories and equipment — although it may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
+The credit percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, speak with your local Lockport solar installation expert.
+Your local Lockport solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives